 Vaibhav recently spotted a lucrative investment opportunity in the FMCG sector.
-He is interested to take the benefit of the equity wave.
+He is interested in taking the benefit of the equity wave.
 However, he lacks the requisite investing acumen.
 He thinks venturing out in the waters would be pretty risky without proper knowledge.

-You, like Vaibhav, may desire to take the advantage of such short-term opportunities but don’t know how to go about it.
-You can go for sector and thematic funds!
+You, like Vaibhav, may desire to take advantage of such short-term opportunities but don’t know how to go about it.
+You can go with the sector and thematic funds!

-Sector funds and thematic funds belong to category of equity mutual funds.
-These funds are stark contrast to diversified equity funds.
+Sector funds and thematic funds belong to the category of equity mutual funds.
+These funds are a stark contrast to diversified equity funds.

 Sector funds focus on specific sectors or industry like banking, pharma, information technology, real estate, energy, etc.

 Thematic funds, on the other hand, invest in stocks which are well-defined around a particular opportunity.
 These might look similar to sector funds but may consist of several sectors.
 You may perceive these to be much more diversified than sector funds.